Home / Compare Health Insurance / Lifetime Health Cover (L…

 If you’re an Australian resident and will be overseas on 1 July following your 31st birthday, you have a 12-month grace period to purchase hospital cover before attracting LHC loading.
 This grace period starts from the day you arrive back in Australia.

 For any return visits you make to Australia for up to 90 consecutive days, you’ll still be considered overseas for LHC purposes.
-If you’re in Australia for more than 90 consecutive days, your 12-month grace period will commence from the date you return.
+If you’re in Australia for more than 90 consecutive days, your 12-month grace period will commence from your first visit back where you stayed 90 days or more.

 If you don’t purchase hospital cover before this grace period ends, you’ll be charged LHC loading as per usual if you didn’t take out hospital cover during the grace period.